 Loans

-One option might be taking out a coding Bootcamp loan.
+One option might be taking out a coding bootcamp loan.
 Some coding bootcamps partner with lenders that offer various terms and interest rates depending on a variety of the student’s financial factors.
 Bootcamps might also offer their own financing, or students might choose to apply for a loan through a bank or credit union.
-Reading the fine print of any loan agreement will uncover fees such as origination or early repayment fees that a student may want to be aware of.
+It’s important, however, to read the fine print of any loan agreement to be sure you’re aware of any fees, such as an origination fee or early repayment fee, that could add to the cost of the financing.

 Alternative Ways to Pay Tuition